-Divide the mixture into 6 and use your hands to form 6 patties.
-Alternatively, you can make more as smaller patties.
+Divide the mixture into 6 portions and use your hands to form each portion into a patty.
+You can also make smaller crab cakes if you prefer.

 Heat the oil in a large skillet or non-stick frying pan over medium-high heat.
-When hot add the patties and fry 3 - 5 minutes per side until golden brown.
+Once hot, add the patties and cook for 3-5 minutes per side, until golden brown and heated through.

 Bon appetegan!